concept room

-concept rooms inspired by various stories.
+Enjoy concept rooms inspired by the worlds of various stories.

-Passing through the bright red carpeted corridor and opening the candlelit door,
+Passing through the bright red-carpeted corridor and opening the candle-lit door, you will enter the guest room surrounded by the

 Enjoy a dreamy night spent in the castle of your dreams.

-Not only the rooms, but also the elevator halls on each floor are themed after castles
+Not only the rooms, but also the elevator halls on each floor are themed after castles, each with its own unique world view.

-The theme of the 3rd floor elevator hall “Fairy Tale Castle”
+The 3rd floor “Fairy Tale Castle”

 a hidden paradise surrounded by birds.